scientilla/scientilla-docker/README.md

 **For staging or production:**

-Please complete the basic Scientilla configuration by copying scientilla/config/scientilla.js.example to scientilla-docker/docker/web/production/scientilla.js and personalize the settings.
+Please complete the basic Scientilla configuration by copying scientilla/config/scientilla.js.example to scientilla-docker/docker/web/scientilla.js and personalize the settings.

+## Scientilla environments
+We created seperate docker-compose configurations for each of our environments.
+Development, staging and production.

+### Development
+During development we will use our local scientilla code.
+Therefor you need to fill in the "SCIENTILLA_VOLUME=" path into our .env file.

+### Staging
+We use Gitlab CI/CD to deploy the different branches to our staging machine automatically when we push to Gitlab.
+First we test our application, when this is successful we create an image of our application an push it to our local registry inside Gitlab.
+This image will than be used during deployment on staging.

+### Production
+At this moment we don't use Gitlab CI/CD yet for our production environment.
+We clone the master branch of scientilla repository and start the application.

 ## Scientilla docker commands